objcio/articles/2015-02-09-gpu-shader-programming.md

 ```glsl
 uniform sampler2D inputImageTexture;
 ```
 In order to process an image, we are receiving a reference to the texture from the application.
 The reason this data type is called a sampler2D is because we are using the shader to go in and sample a point in a two-dimensional texture.
-The reason this data type is called a texture2D is a function that, just as it sounds, samples from a 2D texture.
+The reason this data type is called a sampler2D is a function that, just as it sounds, samples from a 2D texture.
 ```glsl
 gl_FragColor = texture2D(inputImageTexture, textureCoordinate);
 ```
 This is our first encounter with a GLSL-specific function. texture2D is a function that, just as it sounds, creates a 2D texture.
 It takes our properties declared above as parameters to determine the exact color of the pixel being analyzed.
-This is then set to our other build in variable, gl\_FragColor.
+This is then set to our other built-in variable, gl\_FragColor.
 Since the only purpose of a fragment shader is to determine what color a pixel is, gl\_FragColor acts essentially as a return statement for our fragment shader.
 Once the fragment color is set, there is no more point in continuing to do anything else in a fragment shader, so if you write any code after this line, it will not be processed.

 As you can see, a vital part of writing shaders is to understand the shading language.
 Even though the shading language is based on C, there are lots of quirks and nuances that differentiate it from plain, vanilla C.